 Once your drain is clean, if the smell persists, you probably have a plumbing issue.

 The P-trap is the curvy part of the pipe under the sink that resembles a "p" or a "u".
-It blocks sewer gases trying to travel inside your house from the exterior systems.
-It works by holding water at the bottom of the curve to block the gases from going the wrong way.
-If the P-trap is blocked or dry, it would cause a sewage smell to emanate from the sink.
-If the sink is in regular use, you can eliminate evaporation as a cause of the smell, so it is either blocked or there is a leak preventing the water from getting to the bottom of the trap.
+It isolates the drain line from the fixture, which blocks irritating smells.
+The trap under an individual fixture works by holding water at the bottom of the curve to block the smell.
+If the P-trap is dry, it would cause a sewage smell to emanate from the sink.
+If the sink is in regular use, you can eliminate evaporation as a cause of the smell.

 There is a small cap at the lowest point of the curve that allows you to check for blockages and clear them up if found.
 Clear the blockage and run the water for a few seconds to fill the trap back to optimal levels.